global-asp/asp-source/en/0084_demane-and-demazane.md

 ##
 When the man came with the water, his son and daughter came with him.

-He said to his daughter, “There is something nice in the bag in our hut.
+He said to his daughter, "There is something nice in the bag in our hut.
 Go!
-Bring it!”
+Bring it!"

-She opened the bag a little to see what it was, but the bees stung her hand, and she called out, “It is biting.”
-“Go and help her!” he shouted to his son.
+She opened the bag a little to see what it was, but the bees stung her hand, and she called out, "It is biting."
+"Go and help her!" he shouted to his son.
 But the result was the same.

 ##
-“Don’t treat me like a fool,” he shouted, and stormed into the hut.
+"Don't treat me like a fool," he shouted, and stormed into the hut.
 He closed the door and opened the bag himself.

 The angry bees swarmed out and stung his head, his nose, his eyes.
 Blinded, he jumped about, howling with pain.